GameVogue/RimTTRPG/RimTTRPG/World/Items/Turrets.md

 ---
 #items

 Turrets are defensive emplacements which can be constructed, disassembled, or packed up and relocated.
 Different turrets require different levels of Construction skill to construct or disassemble.
 Mortars are capable of firing over low structures such as barricades and walls, and may strike roofs.
-Turrets operate like stationary ranged weapons.
+Turrets operate like stationary ranged weapons, scaling off of Shooting skill.

 ##### Portable
 Portable turrets require one action to pack up, and one action to place.